dgraph-io/dgraph/wiki/content/deploy/index.md

 # RAFT ID that this server will use to join RAFT groups.
 idx: 1

-# Groups to be served by this instance.
+# Groups to be served by this instance (comma separated list, ranges are supported).
-groups: "0,1"
+groups: "0,1-5"

 # Port to run server on. (default 8080)
 port: 8080